mmbman/Katagiri/1986-07-26-Gatha-of-Closing-the-Sutra.md

 And then, it’s progress, naturally.

-And Dogen-zenji mentions one more thing.
+And Dōgen-zenji mentions one more thing.
 He says, it’s a very interesting point, he says like this:

 > Practice thoroughgoing penetration in action.